Fredricho/Yoga-Online/README.md

  ## Known Bugs
  * Resolved
    * During the html validation a few bugs were shown:
-     * No !DOCTYPE HTML, Open div tag, space between input attributes.
+     * No !DOCTYPE HTML, Open div tags, space between input attributes.
 These bugs were easily fixed!

 * Unresolved - 0